 Attraction and retention Failure to attract, retain and develop people could lead to a lack of critical skills and knowledge, which hinders both daily operations and growth potential.
 Ensuring that Sulzer's people and performance efforts are anchored to the Company's values and behaviors operations and growth potential.
 Ongoing feedback through employee opinion survey "Voice of Sulzer" Robust internal communications strategy Ongoing engagement in workshops and collaborative activities Visibility and access to creating development experiences and opportunities Consistent approach to salary grading and benchmarking Health and safety An unsafe working environment could lead to harm to people, reputational damage, fines as well as liability claims and could Health and safety directives, guidelines, programs (e.g. Safe Behavior Program) and training have a serious economic impact.
 OHSAS 18001 and ISO 45001 certifications Monthly health and safety controlling and regular audits, systematic risk assessments Global network of health and safety officers Immediate implementation of COVID-19 preventive measures in all legal entities and workplaces, including: informing and training employees on COVID-19 preventive measures; implementation of risk assessment procedures, travel ban for high-risk countries and approval concepts for business travel; implementation of remote working; implementation of remote video to support final acceptance procedures in manufacturing Environmental Environmental damage could lead to harm to people and Mitigation in comprehensive environmental due diligence nature, reputational damage, fines as well as liability claims and could have a serious economic impact.
 (EDD) projects for acquisitions and divestituresElimination of environmentally damaging substances through Prohibited Substances ListSulzer sustainability strategy that defines key targets in view of climate change Compliance Non-compliant or unethical behavior could lead to reputational damage, fines and liability claims.
 Active fostering of high ethical standards by tone from the top and middle management Continuous monitoring and assessment of potential exposures Continuous monitoring of regulatory environment Sulzer Code of Business Conduct and a number of supporting regulations (e.g. anticorruption, antitrust, trade control) Third-party due diligence process Global and centrally led organization of compliance and trade compliance officers Compliance training (incl. e-learning) and audits Sensitive country list with escalation process and project- specific compliance assessments in high-risk countries Speak-up culture, compliance hotline and sanction checks Quality of products and services Failure of high-quality products and services could lead to repeated work, reputational damage or liability claims.
 Quality management and assurance systems tailored to specific businesses Third-party accreditation Competence development programs and training of employees Test centers Business interruptions Business interruption, such as a fire, could cause damage to people, property and equipment.
 It could have a negative effect on the ability to operate at the affected site.
-Security incidents Crisis and emergency management systems (at global and local level) including close monitoring of incidents which could impact supply chains could impact the IT infrastructure or systems, which could result in a business interruption.
-Business interruption caused by pandemic-related lockdowns or bottlenecks in logistics centers, lack of transport capacities lack of transport capacities lack of transport capacities.
-Risk management policy and guidelines Global manufacturing footprint and global procurement centers, lack of transport capacities, lack of raw materials or electronic parts or increased demand could have an impact on operation and supply chains and thus could lead to serious IT security standards, measures and incident response team economic impact.
-Disaster recovery plans in IT Implementation of COVID-19 business interruption response team to support businesses in becoming qualified as essential service providers
+Security incidents could impact the IT infrastructure or systems, which could result in a business interruption.
+Business interruption caused by pandemic-related lockdowns or bottlenecks in logistics centers, lack of transport capacities, lack of raw materials or electronic parts or increased demand could have an impact on operations and supply chains and thus could lead to serious economic impact.
+Crisis and emergency management systems (at global and local level) including close monitoring of incidents which could impact supply chains Risk management policy and guidelines Global manufacturing footprint and global procurement IT security standards, measures and incident response team Disaster recovery plans in IT Implementation of COVID-19 business interruption response team to support businesses in becoming qualified as essential service providers